 The panic that gripped financial markets at the end of the year, was followed by a historic recession that hit all manufacturers hard.
 As the economy recovered, consumers spent more of their dollars on smart phones and tablet computers than on conventional desktop and laptop computers.
 In 2012, PC sales fell for the first time in a decade and sales of tablet computers approached those of laptops.
 Dell felt the squeeze, along with industry giants Hewlett-Packard, Intel and Microsoft.

-After nearly 25 years as a publicly traded company, Michael Dell decided to take Dell, Inc. private again, in a $24.4 billion leveraged buyout.
-Among other participants, Microsoft lent a reported $2 billion to the new owners, which include the investment firm Silver Lake.
-Michael Dell retains a 16 percent stake in the company, and remains at the helm as CEO.
+For nearly 25 years, Dell, Inc. was a publicly traded company.
+In 2013, Michael Dell decided to take the company private again, in a $24.4 billion leveraged buyout.
+Among other participants, Microsoft lent a reported $2 billion to the new owners, which included the investment firm Silver Lake.
+Michael Dell retained a 16 percent stake in the company, and remained at the helm as CEO.
+Two years later, in a dramatic bid to position Dell, Inc. for growth in a rapidly changing industry, Dell and Silver Lake moved to buy computer data storage provider EMC, for approximately $67 billion.
+One of the biggest takeovers in the history of the tech industry, the deal makes Michael Dell Chairman and CEO of the combined companies -- industry leaders in network servers and data storage, as well as corporate software, personal computers and mobile devices.